nvickery/Projects-Gradschool/README.md

 # Python-Portfolio
-A collection of various Python based projects I completed while learning Robotics.
-All projects on this repository hold some applicability to robotics and make use of various libraries including numpy, scipy, scikit_learn, pytorch, keras, and many others.
+A collection of various Python/Matlab/Simulink based projects I completed while learning Robotics.
+All projects on this repository hold some applicability to robotics and make use of various libraries including numpy, scipy, scikit_learn, keras, pygame, and many others.